bittner/pyclean/README.rst

 - The above entails that you're responsible for the deletion order, i.e. removal of a directory will only work if you asked to delete all files inside first.
-- You're prompted interactively to confirm deletion, unless you add the ``--yes`` option, in addition.
+- You're prompted interactively to confirm deletion, unless you specify the ``--yes`` option, in addition.

 .. code:: console